11 of the best beaches in Scotland

 Coldingham Bay

-Just over an hour's drive from the capital, Coldingham Bay is one of several pristine beaches near Edinburgh, quietly situated along the Berwickshire coast.
-Popular with surfers and dog walkers alike, these sands are great for strolls, hitting the surf or befriending hermit crabs in rock pools.
+Just over an hour's drive from the capital, Coldingham Bay is one of several pristine beaches near Edinburgh, quietly tucked along the Berwickshire coast.
+Popular with surfers and dog walkers alike, these sands are great for strolls, hitting the surf, or befriending hermit crabs in the rock pools.
 Walk from Coldingham to St Abbs along the Creel Path for more breathtaking wildlife and crystal-clear seas.

 More to explore